KSP-Breez/Breez/README.md

 Some noticeable changes from kOS to Breez are:
 * `hold` - We've changed *wait* to *hold* to add more of a countdown effect.
-* `throttle(0)` - You now change the throttle by calling it like you'd call a function in kOS.
+* `throttle: 0` - You now change the throttle by calling it like you'd call a function in kOS.
 * `@IMPORT:` - Similar to Obj-C/C++, you now *import* rather than doing *runPath* etc.
 * `g / l` - *Global / Local* keywords have been shortened to reduce how much you type, leaving unnecessary code behind.
 * `||` - You now type these two lines to basically say *or*.